-Grammar, vocabulary and spellings are taught in both weekly discrete sessions and are also carefully integrated into English lessons, where our children learn how to use and apply these skills.
+Grammar, spellings and handwriting are taught in weekly discrete sessions and are also carefully integrated into English lessons, where our children learn how to use and apply these skills.

-Our writing tasks are based on our shared class texts, which provide the children with a clear audience and purpose for their writing.
-Cross-curricular writing opportunities are encouraged and developed to promote the wide range of genres where our children can apply their skills.
+Our writing tasks are mainly based on our shared class texts, which provide the children with a clear audience and purpose for their writing.

 Across Key stage 2, writing sessions teach children how to use and apply a wide range of grammar skills and stylistic devices in a clearly structured approach, which is guided by the principles of the 'The Write Way' developed by the educational consultant Jane Considine.

 Techniques – Boomtastics

 - The FANTASTICS (see sheet) are the nine lenses used to gather information and to sort and organise ideas and descriptions